tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 *   There are multiple options for how to train the network (see above).
 *   The language models and unicharset are allowed to be different from those used by base Tesseract, but don't have to be.
-*   In theory it isn't necessary to have a base Tesseract of the same language as the neural net Tesseract, but currently it won't load without something there.
+*   It isn't necessary to have a base Tesseract of the same language as the neural net Tesseract.

 The process of [Creating the training data](#creating-training-data) is documented below, followed by a [Tutorial guide to